Jāņi: Fern flowers

 It was believed that whoever found a fern flower would gain wealth and happiness and learn the secrets of the past and future.
 "Whoever acquires the fern flower will be happy, because it can make anything they want to come true.
 The flower is hindered by evil spirits and only a brave person can get it".
 "On Jāņi Night, jump eight times around eight while on a broom handle, which is hoisted from a ground.
 During this time do not talk and do not laugh.
 Once you have done so, then hop on the broom shaft astride to the nearest fern patch, but only on your own, then you will see the blossoming of a fern flower".

+‘Looking for fern flower’ is also referred to couples excusing themselves from festivities for some intimacy and time alone.

 History

 John the Baptist Day celebration during the summer solstice time was known throughout the Christian world.
 Since 1584, Balthasar Russow wrote in his Chronicle of Livonia, that "All over the great land by Fire of Jāņi happened a great joyous dancing, singing and jumping".

-It is known, that at that time Riga's fishermen, mast selectors and ferries each year after solstice drove boats to Pārdaugava or to some islands in the Daugava, where, together with families and guests burned ruddy, rejoicing until the morning dawn.
+It is known, that at that time Riga's fishermen, mast selectors and ferries each year after solstice drove boats to Pārdaugava or to some islands in the Daugava, where, together with families and guests burned bonfires, rejoicing until the morning dawn.

-When in 1759 Johann Steinhauer, a rich Latvian mast selector, bought part of Zasumuiža, it began a Herbal Eve celebration tradition.
-Later, the celebration was moved to Hermeliņa Manor, then on the right bank of the Daugava by the castle.
+When, in 1759, Johann Steinhauer, a rich Latvian mast selector, bought part of Zasumuiža, it began a Herbal Eve celebration tradition.
+Later, the celebration was moved to Hermeliņš Manor, then on the right bank of the Daugava by the castle.
 Around 1790, a tradition to hold festive fireworks on Daugava was introduced.
-In 1820, the Riga's Council ordered to transfer Daugavmalas Herbal Market to Šāļu Gate at the end of Svērtuves Street.
+In 1820, the Riga City Council ordered to transfer Daugavmala Herbal Market to Šāļu Gate at the end of Svērtuves Street.
 In 1832, a Latvian weekly newspaper "Tas Latviešu Ļaužu Draugs" gave the following description of the holiday:

-After the establishment of Latvian Republic, the celebration of Zāļu diena turned into a popular holiday.
+After Latvia gained its independence in 1918, the celebration of Zāļu diena turned into a popular holiday.
 It was proposed, that 22, 23 and 24 June should be recognized as national holidays, on 22 June celebrating Heroes Day (remembering the victory in Battle of Cēsis), Zāļu diena on 23 June and Jāņi Day on 24 June.

 Similar festive celebration traditions worldwide

 Celebration of the summer solstice is an ancient European tradition.
-It was especially observed in countries such as Denmark, Estonia, Latvia, Finland, Sweden, Russia, Ireland, France, Belarus, Norway, Italy, Portugal, Malta, United Kingdom, Spain, Poland, Ukraine.
+It was especially observed in countries such as Denmark, Estonia, Latvia, Lithuania, Finland, Sweden, Russia, Ireland, France, Belarus, Norway, Italy, Portugal, Malta, United Kingdom, Spain, Poland, Ukraine.

 It was also observed by European settlers in Canada (especially in Quebec) and the US.